tlverse/causalglm/README.md

 then robustCausalGLM wil actually return estimates of the above beta (if the model is incorrect it can still be viewed as a working model approximation).

 ### Robust nonparametric inference for the conditional TSM
+This method is useful for assessing heterogeniety in the average outcome across all individuals for a given treatment intervention.

 Let V be the random vector obtained by applying the user-specified formula mapping to W.

 Consider the oracle least-squares risk function: